streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

 ---
-title: Delete your app
+title: Edit your app
 slug: /streamlit-community-cloud/manage-your-app/edit-your-app
 ---

 # Edit your app

 You can edit your app from any development environment of your choice.
 Community Cloud will monitor your repository and automatically copy any file changes you commit.
-For most changes (such as edits to your app's Python files), you will immediately see the changes reflected in your deployed app.
+You will immediately see the changes reflected in your deployed app for most changes (such as edits to your app's Python files).

 Community Cloud also makes it easy to skip the work of setting up a development environment.
 With a few simple clicks, you can configure a development environment using GitHub Codespaces.